piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Want a standing desk?
 Combine that kitchen table with a coffee table to make a fairly ergonomic standing desk for most folks.
 Melltorp plus [Lack](http://www.ikea.com/us/en/catalog/products/20011408/)?
 Congrats on creating a standing desk for less than $100 US.

 Long story short, take care of the basics.
 Like power.
 And internet.
-And desks and chairs.
-It's fine to put the onus of machines, monitors, phones, and the like on the founders.
-Don't make them hunt down things like power strips or extension cords.
+And desks and comfortable office chairs.
+(Your Founders are going to be sitting in them for hours upon hours.)
+It's fine to put the onus of purchasing laptops, monitors, phones, accoutrement, and the like on the founders.
+But don't make them hunt down things like power strips or extension cords or dry erase markers.
 That's base infrastructure.
 That's your job.

 ## Ongoing build out